System Design Space

 ACORN and strict filtering improvements

-Strict filtering in HNSW traversal is improved for payload-heavy retrieval pipelines.
+Strict filtering during HNSW traversal improves retrieval quality for payload-heavy search workloads.

 Core architecture elements